 Many Fischer's lovebird breeders confuse the terms Aqua, B1, and B2, using them interchangeably when they refer to distinct genetic states.
 Getting this right matters enormously for breeding strategy and demand.

-A bird with one B1 allele and one B2 allele (B1/B2) is a Parblue, the turquoise compound heterozygote.
-Parblue birds show a distinctive yellowish or cream face mask rather than the pure orange of a normal Fischer's, and their body turquoise is slightly lighter than Aqua Homo.
-This yellowish-face diagnostic feature is what separates Parblue from pure Aqua Homo and from standard Blue.
+A bird with one bl1 allele and one bl2 allele (bl1 // bl2) is a Parblue, the turquoise allelic compound.
+Parblue birds show a distinctive yellowish or cream face mask, and their body turquoise is slightly lighter than Aqua Homo.
+This yellowish-face feature is what separates Parblue from Aqua Homo and from standard Blue.
+Note that Parblue carries no aqua allele at all, so it cannot pass one on.

 The key rule: alleles are exclusive

-A bird cannot be "B1 and B2 Aqua Homo" simultaneously.
-Each chromosome carries one allele at the locus.
-The two alleles, one from each parent, replace each other at the same position.
-"Aqua" in the Fischer's market usually refers to B1/B1 Aqua Homo unless otherwise specified.
-For the B1/B2 deep dive, see our Blue lovebird genetics article.
+A bird cannot carry aqua, bl1 and bl2 all at once.
+Each chromosome carries one allele at the locus, so two slots in total, and the two alleles, one from each parent, replace each other at the same position.
+"Aqua" in the Fischer's hobby usually means aqua / aqua Aqua Homo unless otherwise specified.
+For the full blue-series deep dive, see our Blue lovebird genetics article.

 What Aqua Homo Looks Like vs Aqua Split vs Parblue